bulgantamiri/fibostackclient/doc/source/contributor/humaninterfaceguide.rst

 Common Actions
 ==============

-There are a number of common actions or patterns in use across OpenStackClient.
+There are a number of common actions or patterns in use across fibostackClient.
 When adding new commands, they should aim to match one of these action formats.

 ``create``